What is a Stress Fracture?

 To diagnose a stress fracture, your podiatrist will discuss your medical history and gather information about your symptoms.
 Then, he or she will perform a physical examination where they will check for areas of tenderness and pain.
 Once located, your podiatrist may recommend imaging tests—like x-rays or an ultrasound—to help confirm the diagnosis.

-The treatment of stress fractures in New York City and Whitestone depends on the severity of your condition.
+The treatment of stress fractures in New York City and Whitestone, New York depends on the severity of your condition.
 For mild stress fractures, Dr. Evans might recommend non-surgical treatment.
 Some of these treatments include:

 - Activity modification